nrdxp/nrd.sh/content/blog/axiosophy.md

 ### The Duality

-The duality between deductive and inductive reasoning, previewed in the Capstone through Truth and the Sacred, now receives its full formal treatment.
+The distinction between Truth and the Sacred, previewed in the Capstone, points to something deeper: the framework requires _both_ deductive proof and empirical confirmation to function.
+A formal derivation without empirical backing risks misalignment with reality.
+Empirical patterns without formal structure leave room for arbitrary interpretation.
+It is in their convergence, like a scientific theory that is both mathematically sound and experimentally confirmed, that one finds solid ground.

 **Axiosophy** is deductive.
 It derives necessary truths from a physical axiom, like pure mathematics.
 It tells us what _must_ be the case if coherence is to be maintained.